sensemore/code.sensemore.io/docs/wired_pro_wifi.md

 # <span style="color: rgb(240,95,34)">Wired Pro Wi-Fi Integration Documentation</span>

-:exclamation::exclamation: Wired Pro has 2 operational modes
+### <span style="color: rgb(240,95,34)">Wired Pro Operational Modes</span>

+:exclamation: Wired Pro is a versatile IoT data acquisition device with two distinct operational modes:
+**1. RS485 mode:**
+In this mode, Wired Pro connects to Senseway (or other gateways) via an RS485 cable.
+It is controlled by the gateway and operates as a 3-axis accelerometer, magnetometer, and temperature sensor.
+For more details, refer to the [Senseway Integration Documentation](senseway_system_integration.md).
+**2. Wi-Fi mode:**
+In Wi-Fi mode, Wired Pro functions as its own gateway, managing its sensors independently.
+This documentation focuses on the Wi-Fi mode.

 <img src="images/Sensemore_product_wiredpro.gif"/>

-Wired Pro wired pro wired pro

-Before starting to speak about Wired Pro system integration, configure your Wired Pro's MQTT, NTP and HTTP settings.
+Wired Pro Wi-Fi is a combined gateway and sensor array capable of capturing 3-axis accelerometer, magnetic field, and temperature readings.
+It can process measurements, apply measurement strategies, and upload data to the cloud.
+Powered by a 5-36V DC input, Wired Pro Wi-Fi operates without the need for charging.

 Chekout Wired Pro data sheet _<http://sensemore.io/>_
 Chekout Wired Pro installation guide _<http://sensemore.io/>_

+Before starting to speak about Wired Pro system integration, configure your Wired Pro's MQTT, NTP and HTTP settings.

 ### <span style="color: rgb(240,95,34)">Accessing Configuration Page</span>